ronilaukkarinen/pipedrive-email-archiver/README.md

 ## Features

-- Fetches all email threads from your Pipedrive inbox
+- Fetches all email threads from your Pipedrive inbox or sent folder
 - Bulk archives unarchived emails
+- Support for archiving both inbox and sent emails
 - Dry-run mode to preview what will be archived
 - Interactive confirmation before archiving
 - Progress tracking and statistics